yguitton/training-material/topics/galaxy-interface/tutorials/onedata-byos/tutorial.md

 Your account in Onedata can be used to store your Galaxy datasets, effectively extending your quota.
 Onedata then serves as a so-called **Storage Location**, acting as an **Object Store** for the Galaxy server.
-Below hands-on tutorial will help you configure and use a Onedata Storage Location.
+Below hands-on tutorial will help you configure and use a Onedata Storage Location using the so-called Bring Your Own Storage (BYOS) approach.

 > <tip-title>Disambiguation</tip-title>